How to Stop Loyalty Program Fraud in 9 Simple Steps in 2023?

 Besides protecting your budget from fraudsters, you can offer more personalized customer experiences with targeted coupons for different customer tiers.

-Sephora's Beauty Insider program
+Example: Sephora's Beauty Insider program

 Sephora’s Beauty Insider program is a great example of managing customer tiers.
 Members of the program receive 1 point for each $ spent.
 These points are redeemable for gift cards, exclusive products (limited edition products, products that are not available to the public) or in-store beauty tutorials.